Got a burning question?

 Remember the only stupid question is the one you don’t ask.

-"I've haven’t done an expedition adventure race before and the whole multi day thing is a little overwhelming... where do I start?"
+"I've haven’t done an adventure race before and the whole all day thing is a little overwhelming... where do I start?"

 You don't need to be super-human to do an expedition adventure race.
 Average people compete in these races and do well.
 The best advice we can give is to train consistently - in all events.
 (Hint: endurance training).
 Do most of your training off road and practise racing at night.
 You need to train with your teammates and get to know each other's strengths.
 When you race, decide on a common team goal.
-Remember, it isn't necessarily the strongest person that wins an adventure race, it is usually the team that works together the best.
+Remember, it isn't necessarily the strongest person that wins an adventure race, it is usually the team that works together the best - this sport is as much about your brain as it is your body.

 "What is the most important piece of gear used in expedition adventure racing?"